Affiliate links on Android Authority may earn us a commission. Learn more.

 Force stop and clear cache on Android: Is it really necessary?

-If you have a problem with an app on your Android smartphone, you may have read that you should do a “Force Stop” and then “Clear Cache” to fix it.
-And actually, that might very well be exactly what you need to do.
-But why does that help?
-What does “Force stop” do and what is a cache?
+If you have a problem with an app on your Android smartphone, you may have read that you should head into Settings and do a “Force Stop” and then “Clear Cache” to fix it.
+Often, that may very well be exactly what you need to do.
+But why does that help and what should you do if it doesn’t do anything?
+What exactly does “Force stop” do on Android and what is a cache?
 Let me explain.

 Before we look at what Force Stop and Clear Cache do, and why you would want to use them, we need to know how to locate them in Android.
 Force Stop and Clear Cache are two actions that you can find in the info section of an app.
-To access the info section long press on the app icon and then press the i icon.
-The exact aesthetics will depend on the Android version and the OEM skin, but you can look at an example in the first screenshot below.
+To access the info section, long press on the app icon and then press the i icon (pictured below).
+The exact aesthetics will depend on the Android version and the OEM skin.

 The kernel’s job is to schedule CPU time and allocate memory to the process so that it can run.
 The way it works is that the kernel gives slices of CPU time to each of the running processes.
 If a process is sleeping (because it is waiting for something like data from the network) then it doesn’t get any CPU time.
 This juggling of processes goes on at the millisecond level, very fast, and just like the frames of a cartoon, you get the appearance of smoothness and multiple programs running at once.